-Luebke received his earliest musical training at the American Boychoir School, and holds the BM from St. Olaf College, the MM in choral conducting from Westminster Choir College, and the PhD in choral conducting and music education from Florida State University.
-His teachers include Joseph Flummerfelt, Anton Armstrong, Andre Thomas, Andrew Megill, and James Litton.
+Dr. Luebke received his earliest musical training at the American Boychoir School and earned degrees from St. Olaf College, Westminster Choir College, and Florida State University.
+His teachers include Anton Armstrong, Joseph Flummerfelt, Andre Thomas, Andrew Megill, and James Litton.

 - GRAMMY® - Best Choral Performance, National Academy of Recording Arts and Sciences (2021).

 - Recording Academy

 - Bach Magnificat / Cohen Alzheimer's Stories.
 Buffalo Philharmonic Chorus, , Holy Trinity Lutheran Church (N/A).

 - N/A. NYSSMA Area-All State HS Mixed Choir - Zone 1, NYSSMA (N/A).

 - Fauré Requiem and Vivaldi Gloria.
 Buffalo Philharmonic Chorus, , Chautauqua Institution (N/A).

 - Fauré Requiem and Vivaldi Gloria.
 Buffalo Philharmonic Chorus, , ArtPark (N/A).